Candy3333/Fooocus-Image-Preview-Plus/README.md

 ## Installation

 1. Use Google Chrome.
-It allows Tampermonkey access to the log and image files - I haven't been able to get this to work in Firefox and I've not tried others.
+I've not tried others.
 If anyone else would like to test and report on other browsers then you are encouraged to do so!
 2. Install the [Tampermonkey browser extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en-GB)
 3. Enable the `"Allow access to file URL's"` setting in the chrome extension settings for tampermonkey.
 4. Click the Tampermonkey extension -> Dashboard -> Utilities